karol-121/tab-dump-extension/README.md

 # ![logo](src/icons/icon-48.png) Tab dump extension

-Simple yet powerful browser extension for Firefox that let user dump to and open tabs from text format.
+Simple yet powerful browser extension for Firefox that let user dump and open tabs from text.
 Extension can be used in many different user scenarios thanks to universal text format.

 ## Overview

 Extension implements a simple GUI where the user can either enter or retrieve list of tabs.
 The GUI consist of two buttons; Dump-button and Open-button and one text area where data is either returned or entered.
-Clicking on "Dump current tabs" button in GUI will return list of tabs in current window to text area.
-Clicking on "Open specified tabs" in GUI will open each entered URL in text area as a separate tab.
+Clicking on "Dump tabs" button in GUI will return list of tabs in current window to text area.
+Clicking on "Open tabs" in GUI will open each entered URL in text area as a separate tab.

+Additionally there is possibility to toggle between wrap/no wrap for links in the list.
+This may become useful when displaying one link per line is needed.
+There is also possibility to clear list for easier usage.

 ![screenshot of extension's Gui](assets/screenshot-1.jpg)